cjdrago/SortingVisualizer/README.md

 <br>

-To show those algorithms, I selected three different visualization forms: wide bars (*sorting array has smaller length*), thin bars (*sorting array has a great amount  of items*) and color (*more fun way to observe the sorting process*).
+To show those algorithms, I selected three different visualization forms: wide bars (*sorting array has smaller length*), thin bars (*sorting array has a great amount  of items*) and color (*funnier way to observe the sorting process*).

 <br>